apigee-127/volos/swagger/README.md

 #### Cache & Quota middleware

-Volos modules are applied in a Swagger path or operation with the "x-volos-apply" extension.
+Volos modules are applied in a Swagger path or operation with the `x-volos-apply` extension.
 In the example below, we have examples of applying a cache ("cache") and a quota ("quota").
 In each case, we're applying with the Volos defaults.

 ```yaml